disjukr/tempath/README.md

 ### Commands

-Tempath code consists of command set.
+Tempath code is a list of commands.
-Also you can define your custom command by other commands:
+You can also define your custom command with other commands.

 * `set`: set the variable
 * `prop`: define property that represent the path